FriendsOfBehat/SymfonyExtension/README.md

 ## Configuration

 SymfonyExtension provides kind of autoconfiguration feature.
-When none explicit configuration is set, we will set for You sane default that will get you running fast.
+When none explicit configuration is set, we will set for you sane default that will get you running fast.

 **Default Symfony 3 configuration**